 - Whole-wheat tortillas.
 Rolled up sandwiches, room temperature quesadillas and of course, burritos.

 - Long toothpicks, regular toothpicks or wooden skewers.
 Any time you put fruit, veggies or even the makings of a sub sandwich on a stick it’s immediately more fun.
+(Somehow dinner leftovers work perfectly for lunches – especially when they can be threaded on a toothpick!)

 - Turkey, salami and ham.
 I like nitrate-free but you could use any brand or variety your kids enjoy.
 I use these for regular sandwiches but also for rollie-pollies, sandwiches on a stick (cut up the rolls you bought earlier for these) and turkey and cheese roll-ups.